Anantlok/Bike-Museum/README.md

 A bike archival web application built with gacha and login/signup functionality

 ## 🛠️ Installation
--download the files
+- download the files
--change the urls in the react app page and components to https://127.0.0.1 -create a python venv and install django, rest framework by pip install -r requirements.txt -create a .env file to save db passwords name and ports -make superusers, migrations
+- change the urls in the react app page and components to https://127.0.0.1
+- create a python venv and install django, rest framework by pip install -r requirements.txt
+- create a .env file to save db passwords name and ports
+- make superusers, migrations
--run npm install in the frontend folder
+- run ''' npm install ''' in the frontend folder
--create an env file to connect the servwer
+- create an env file to connect the servwer
--run the backend server and the frontend server\
+- run the backend server and the frontend server\

 ## Image References
 - Home Page